 Washington Water has established a scholarship program to assist students residing within its service areas who plan to continue their education in college or vocational school programs.
 Scholarships are offered each year for full-time study at an accredited institution of the student’s choice.

 Students can get more information about the Washington Water Scholarship program and start the application process online.
-Enrollment for the scholarship program is currently open until Monday, June 17.
+Enrollment for the 2019 scholarship program closed on Monday, June 17.

 If selected as a recipient, the student will receive an award ranging from $1,000 to $10,000.
 Awards are not renewable, but students may reapply to the program each year they meet eligibility requirements.